dcunited001/Spectra/README.md

 assessing how to get from my current design to one that is "decent" from a performance and code maintainence/flexibility standpoint.

+#### Nodes and Node Generators

+Nodes are objects with uniformables, etc

+Node generators generate vertexes and vertex-triangle maps, which can also be used to index texture/color coordinates.

+Nodes should just have a map of buffers?

+NodeGenerators should also create vertex-face maps.  best way to generate an ID for the faces?

+vertex-face maps allow for vertex-face tesselation using compute generator

+need to better understand complicated geometry shhit like {3,2,,4} like wtf does that even mean?  probably useful when creating compute generators for geometry

+vertex-morph maps: compute generators to create either random or non-random maps of vertices to ID vertices to move as groups... whoa dude

+or like a 3D slice map: approximate all vertices that lie in a plane by approximating the plane to a linear 3D slice or a slice of a 3D funciton.  this generates a vertex morph map, to be used to modulate vertex position or color

+#### How to identify vertices that lie on a plane?

+is this even a problem i want to worry about? or should this be user defined?

+#### Tensor Maps

+Tensor maps need to be vertex-vertex maps defining the graph between nodes. for simplicity, they should be limited to a set number of relationships between each node (at first)

+Tensor data lists contain one entry for every vertex-vertex edge and define a set number of parameters for each edge.
+Tensor data lists can be applied to modulate vertices, textures and colors.
+Tensor data lists will need to be input to compute/vertex/fragment shaders, and also copied

 #### What should manage the CommandBufferProvider and command buffers?

 #### Do I need a separate pool of command buffers for Compute functions?